Applied anthropology

-Applied anthropology is the application of the methods and theory of anthropology to the analysis and solution of practical problems.
+Applied anthropology is the practical application of anthropological theories, methods, and practices to the analysis and solution of practical problems.
+The term was first put forward by Daniel G. Brinton in his paper "The Aims of Anthropology".
+John Van Willengen defined applied anthropology as "anthropology put to use".
+Applied anthropology includes conducting research with a primary or tertiary purpose to solve real-world problems in areas such as public health, education, government, and business.

 In Applied Anthropology: Domains of Application, Kedia and Van Willigen define the process as a "complex of related, research-based, instrumental methods which produce change or stability in specific cultural systems through the provision of data, initiation of direct action, and/or the formulation of policy".
-More simply, applied anthropology is the praxis-based side of anthropological research; it includes researcher involvement and activism within the participating community.
-John Van Willengen simply defined anthropology as " anthropology put to use".
-However, the concept of applied anthropology was put forward by Daniel G. Brinton.
+In other words, applied anthropology is the praxis-based side of anthropological research; it includes researcher involvement and activism within the participating community.

 Spanning academic disciplines

 The American Anthropological Association (AAA) website describes anthropology as a focus on "the study of humans, past and present.
 To understand the full sweep and complexity of cultures across all of human history, anthropology draws and builds upon knowledge from the social and biological sciences as well as the humanities and physical sciences."
-Thus, the field is divided into four subareas: sociocultural anthropology, biological (or physical) anthropology, archaeology, and linguistic anthropology.
+Thus, the field of anthropology encompasses four subareas: sociocultural anthropology, biological (or physical) anthropology, archaeology, and linguistic anthropology.
 Because a central tenet of the anthropological field is the application of shared knowledge and research about humans across the world, an anthropologist who specializes in any of these areas and enacts research into direct action and/or policy can be deemed an "applied anthropologist".
-Indeed, some practical problems may invoke all sub-disciplines.
-For example, a Native American community development program may involve archaeological research to determine legitimacy of water rights claims, ethnography to assess the current and historical cultural characteristics of the community, linguistics to restore language competence among inhabitants, medical anthropology to determine the causality of dietary deficiency diseases, etc.
+In fact, some practical, real-world problems invoke all sub-disciplines of anthropological theory, method, and practice.
+For example, a Native American community development program may involve archaeological research to determine legitimacy of water rights claims, ethnography to assess the current and historical cultural characteristics of the community, linguistics to restore language competence among inhabitants, and medical anthropology to determine the causality of dietary deficiency diseases.

 Professional engagement

 Applied anthropologists often work for nonacademic clients, such as governments, development agencies, non-governmental organizations (NGOs), tribal and ethnic associations, advocacy groups, social-service and educational agencies, and businesses.
-It is also not uncommon for an anthropologist to initiate activist work surrounding his or her own area of study; frequently, sociocultural anthropological studies begin as mere research inquiries that blossom into community advocacy projects, and even new specialized NGOs.
+It is also not uncommon for an anthropologist to initiate activist work surrounding their own area of study; frequently, sociocultural anthropological studies begin as mere research inquiries that blossom into community advocacy projects, and even new specialized NGOs.

-Applied anthropologist methodology includes, but is not limited to, ethnography, participant observation, snowballing, interviews, and focus groups.
-They also use textual analysis, surveying, archival research, and other empirical methods to inform policy or to market products.
+Methodology utilized in applied anthropology includes, but is not limited to, ethnography, participant observation, snowballing, interviews, and focus groups.
+Applied anthropologists also use textual analysis, surveying, archival research, and other empirical methods to inform policy or to market products.